Kai Lenny: one of the world's most remarkable waterman | Photo: Red Bull

 The two-time reigning Big Wave Awards overall winner has won numerous big-wave surfing events, eight paddleboarding world titles as well as competition victories in kitesurfing and windsurfing.

-Lenny, who has also pioneered hydrofoiling, will offer fans unparalleled access into the inner workings, daily routines, and sterling support system of his amazing life.
+Lenny, who has also pioneered hydrofoiling, will offer fans unparalleled access to the inner workings, daily routines, and sterling support system of his amazing life.

 Dream Big